 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.

-Pursuant to the provisions of Section 136 of the Companies Act 2013 the auditedaccounts of Subsidiary is placed on the website of the Company and not enclosed in theAnnual Report.
+Pursuant to the provisions of Section 136 of the Companies Act 2013 the auditedaccounts of subsidiaries are placed on the website of the Company and not enclosed in theAnnual Report.
 A copy of the audited accounts shall be made available to the member uponrequest.

-As required pursuant to the provisions of Section 129 of the Companies Act 2013 theconsolidated financial statements of the Company are prepared in accordance with theAccounting Standards AS21 issued by the Institute of Chartered Accountants of India on thebasis of the audited financial statements of the Company and its subsidiary.
+As required pursuant to the provisions of Section 129 of the Companies Act 2013 andthe SEBI (Listing Regulations and Disclosure Requirements) Regulations 2015 theconsolidated financial statements of the Company are prepared in accordance with theAccounting Standards AS21 issued by the Institute of Chartered Accountants of India on thebasis of the audited financial statements of the Company and its subsidiary.

-A statement containing salient features of the financial statements of the subsidiaryin Form AOC-1 is attached to this Annual Report.
+A statement containing salient features of the financial statements of the subsidiariesin Form AOC-1 is attached to this Annual Report.